Valid Inference when Testing Violations of Parallel Trends for Difference-in-Differences: Introduction

-This first contribution of our paper is a formalization of such a conditional extrapolation assumption.
-Our assumption takes seriously the question of when extrapolation from pre- to the post-treatment period is warranted.
-An informal version of the assumption, formalized in Section \ref{Sec:ExtrapolationAssumption}, is given below: \begin{assumption*}[Conditional Extrapolation, Informal] If the pre-treatment violations of parallel trends are \emph{below a pre-specified acceptable level}, then post-treatment violations are not more severe than the pre-treatment violations. \end{assumption*}

-Such a conditional extrapolation assumption aligns closely with the rationale behind applied research practice.
-Small violations of parallel trends make plausible that both groups share a common underlying mechanism; in an economic setting, for example, the groups may be counties that experience similar economic shocks and are driven by the overall economy in the same way, e.g., the border-discontinuity design in the minimum wage study of \citet{Card_Krueger_94}.
-Severe violations of parallel trends in the pre-treatment period, however, provide evidence against shared factors driving the trends of the groups.
-Under this conditional extrapolation assumption, a preliminary test is required to determine whether the \emph{extrapolation condition}{\textemdash}that pre-treatment violations of parallel trends are indeed below the acceptable level{\textemdash}holds, so that the extrapolation is warranted and the researcher can proceed with the DID analysis.

-Our second contribution is a simple preliminary test for determining whether or not the extrapolation condition holds.
-The proposed test is both conceptually simple and easy to implement.
+In this paper, we propose a preliminary test and confidence intervals for the causal effect which do not suffer from these statistical shortcomings.
+The analyst first performs a preliminary test based on the magnitude of the pre-treatment violations to determine whether further DID analysis is justified.
+The preliminary test is both conceptually simple and easy to implement.
 We show that the test is asymptotically consistent, which is to say that both Type I and Type II errors vanish on suitably separated null and alternative hypotheses.

-Our third contribution is the development of confidence intervals for the Average Treatment Effect on the Treated (ATT) which are appropriate for our conditional extrapolation assumption.
-These confidence intervals are adjusted to account for the worst-case bias under the conditional extrapolation assumption and have several valuable statistical properties.
+If the preliminary test passes, then the analyst reports the proposed confidence intervals, whose widths take into account the estimated magnitude of the pre-treatment violations.
 We show that the confidence intervals are asymptotically valid after conditioning on passing the preliminary test.
 This resolves one of the issues with conventional tests and intervals identified by \citet{freyaldenhoven_pre-event_2019,roth_pretest_2022}.
 The width of the confidence interval depends on the sample size as well as the magnitude of the pre-treatment violations of parallel trends.
-In the case that violations of parallel trends are negligible, the width of these intervals converges to zero in large samples at the usual $n^{-1/2}$ rate.
+In the case that pre-treatment violations of parallel trends are negligible, the width of these intervals converges to zero in large samples at the usual $n^{-1/2}$ rate.